mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 ------------------------

 | MsPASS uses a NonSQL database called MongoDB.
 NonSQL is a generic
-  name today for a database system that does not utilize the structure query language (SQL).
+  name today for a database system that does not utilize the Structured Query Language (SQL).
 SQL is the standard language for interacting with relational database systems like Oracle, MySQL, PostGRES, etc.
   One type of NonSQL database is a "document database".
 MongoDB is classified as a document database.
 Readers unfamiliar with the